 All above examples have occurred in practice in the context of cross-support between ESA and NASA missions at Mars.

+Implementation Basics

+The PRM is implemented as an XML document only.
+The complexity of the pointing requests and the involved elements make necessary to provide an implementation that supports that complexity.
+XML is the natura manner of structuring the prointing requests in a flexble and extendable manner.

+A prerequisite to understand, process and generate pointing request messages is to have sufficient knowledge in XML data representation and structuring.
+Knowledge in XML side technologies like Xpath, XSL and XML Schema are desirable but not stricitly necessary to understand the PRM principles.

+The PRM is implemented as a collection of elements that define a hierarchical structure of data elements.
+One of the main priniples in th design of the PRM is the ability to create basic entities that can be aggregated into more complex strutures and operations.
+Besides it is possible to use reference mechanism that allow the systematic and consistent reuse of the defined data strcutures.

 POINting request MESSAGE

-GENERAL
+General

 This section discusses the structure and content for the PRM.

 Previously derived standards for exchange of navigation data, e.g. Orbit Data Message (ODM), Attitude Data Message (ADM) or Tracking Data Message (TDM), exist alternatively in Key-Value Notation (KVN) or XML representations.
 The PRM exists in XML notation only since the expected complexity of its structured data is not suitable for the KVN representation.

-The PRM standard provides normative templates that cover common pointing scenarios.
+The PRM standard provides normative templates that cover common pointing scenarios (see section 4).

 It is possible that there are mission specific pointing scenarios, which cannot be covered by any of the normative templates provided in this standard.
 In this case, mission specific PRMs can be developed based on the framework specified in the standard (see sections 3.2, 3.3 and 3.3.3.3) and recorded in the mission-specific ICD.